stnbu/npconf/README.rst

     myapp.subcomponent.value = 1
     myapp.enabled = True

 The user needn't define "myapp".
-It's automatically included in ``globasl()``.
+It's automatically included in ``globals()``.

 The administrator/developer can disallow user-defined attributes.
 This is mostly intended to prevent typos in the configuration files.
 In other words, if ``myapp.foo`` is not defined before reading the configuration files, no file will be allowed to set ``myapp.foo``.

 The configuration attributes are normally declared by a program before it reads any configuration files.
 They can be declared at init time:

 .. code-block:: python